 The public consistently exhibits broad support for strong community planning.
-A national survey in 2000 (American planning Association, 2000) indicated that likely voters want professional planners to:

-- Be in their community (81%), - Plan for adequate schools and educational facilities (76%), - Ensure the availability of public services (74%), - Create and protect parks and recreation areas (69%), - Preserve farmland and open space (67%), - Protect wetlands and other natural areas (65%), and - Create affordable housing options for low- and moderate-income families (64%).
+A national survey in 2000 (American planning Association, 2000) indicated that likely voters want professional planners in their community (81%), and want those planners to plan for adequate schools and educational facilities (76%), ensure the availability of public services (74%), create and protect parks and recreation areas (69%), preserve farmland and open space (67%), protect wetlands and other natural areas (65%), and create affordable housing options for low- and moderate-income families (64%).
 The support for planning crosses all political interests and 57% believe that communities can manage growth and protect private property rights at the same time.